GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 - Whether Ryan's bowling payment, fee calculation, and dinner plans reflected genuine expectation of future participation, routine behavior, ambivalence, or concealment.
 - Why Ryan returned Olivia's Christmas present.
 - Whether the January 10 deletion was related to shame, privacy, concealment, emotional reset, device management, or something else.
-- Whether any apology existed in deleted messages, in-person conversations, or unrecovered records.
+- Whether any larger reflective apology or repair attempt existed in deleted messages, in-person conversations, or unrecovered records.
 - What Nienke believed the relationship was during September/October and whether she understood Ryan's romantic investment.
 - Whether any ultimatum or explicit relationship decision occurred between Ryan and Nienke near Valentine's Day weekend.
 - Why Ryan would not let Nienke in when she came to his apartment despite still going to Joe and Lucas's house or remaining intermittently connected to bowling.